Tourism in Myanmar: Historical Politics

+In 1996, during Visit Myanmar Year, Aung San Suu Kyi called for a boycott of travelling to Myanmar in an attempt to limit the cash received by the authoritarian SLORC government in power at the time.

 In May 2011, Aung San Suu Kyi and her party National League for Democracy expressed the opinion that responsible tourism to Burma should be encouraged.
 Other pro-democracy activists, such as Ma Thanegi, advocated small scale tourism, and careful spending.
 Tourists are welcome to Burma provided they are "keen to promote the welfare of the common people and the conservation of the environment and to acquire an insight into the cultural, political and social life of the country while enjoying a happy and fulfilling holiday in Burma."
 In their official statement they request not only the development of the people's livelihood but also the promotion of "self respect and self-reliance in the people."